Are you having a hard time picking the right refrigerator for your home?

 I recommend buying this unit if you live with 3–4 people and don’t need all the extra features in the world.
 Typically, bottom-freezer refrigerators offer that little additional space you might be missing with a top-freezer alternative.

-These appliances are priced slightly below their Side-by-Side counterparts, as the average cost of a unit like this is around $700-1400.
+These refrigerators are a little cheaper than their Side-by-Side counterparts, as the average cost of a unit like this is around $700-1400.

 Quad Door models are rare, mostly because they tend to be the most expensive of this lot.
 There are many quad-door options out there that can cost twice as much as a French door unit!